-One of my favourite ski memories is being in the La Clusaz Ski Resort France on New Year Eve.
-I remember arriving at the top of the L’Aguille ski slope on Massif de I’Aigull and thinking, this view is unbelievable and what a way to see the end of the year.
-I was high above the cloud level and all I could see was the peaks of the surrounding mountains.
+One of my favourite ski memories is being in the La Clusaz Ski Resort in winter for New Year’s Eve.
+I remember arriving at the top of the L’Aguille ski slope on Massif de I’Aigull.
+Then thinking, this view is unbelievable and what a way to see the end of the year.
+I was high above the cloud level and all I could see were the peaks of the surrounding mountains.
 I felt like I was skiing in heaven.

 Fast forward a few years and I am excited to be back in La Clusaz Ski Resort France for a few days to see what else this charming French resort had to offer.

-With it being only 30 minutes from Annecy and within an hour’s drive of Geneva airport, I can see why people keep coming back time and time again.
+With it being only 30 minutes from Annecy and within an hour’s drive of Geneva airport, I can see why people keep coming back time again.

 There are 5 ski areas to La Clusaz Ski Resort (Manigod), Beauregard / Etale / Balme / Aiguille and Croix ( Fry /Merctassier).
-They are spread out across 4 main mountains, Massif de Balme / Massif de I’Aigulle / Massif de L’Etate and Massif de Manigod, which are all joined via chairlifts and gondolas.
+They are spread out across 4 main mountains, Massif de Balme / Massif de I’Aigulle / Massif de L’Etate and Massif de Manigod.
+These are all joined via chairlifts and gondolas.

 - If it is going to be a clear day and you are a confident skier, then head up to the top of Col de Baime, where you can see Mont Blanc.